 Get to the festival before sunrise and enjoy the midway, full of concessions and activities.
 Temperatures in Albuquerque can be very chilly before sunrise in October; dress accordingly to fully enjoy the early morning balloon showcase.

 Balloons take to the skies above Albuquerque throughout the year, should you miss out on the 9 day celebration in October.
 Early risers will often see several balloons rising against the backdrop of the Sandia Mountains on any given day.
 The Duke City presents optimal weather conditions for balloonists year-round and as a result has become the de-facto hot air balloon capital of the world.

 Way before Led Zeppelin, travelers rocked out here in New Mexico at El Morro National Monument.
 Back then, a striking sandstone bluff with a pueblo on top became a landmark to all sorts of passers-by who stopped here for water and to carve their names for posterity into what has become known as Inscription Rock.

 The inscriptions are only half the story at this wonderful site; check out the rather ancient pueblo ruins on top of El Morro Rock!
 A moderate 1.8 mile loop trail begins from the visitor center and climbs to the rather stunningly situated ruins that still stand guard over this storied location.
-Follow the path carved into the sandstone atop this desert perch as it winds its way down to the famous wall of inscriptions and past the freshwater pool that provided succor to both the original inhabitants and those merely passing through.
+Follow the path carved into the sandstone atop this desert perch.
+This path winds its way down to the famous wall of inscriptions and past the freshwater pool that provided succor to both the original inhabitants and those merely passing through.